Ligand hole driven metal-insulator transition in a prototypical transition metal double perovskite oxide Ca$_2$FeMnO$_6$

-In Ca$_2$FeMnO$_6$, only indirect exchange interaction is possible between transition metal ions through the intermediate non-magnetic oxygen atom, where four different nearest neighbor exchange interaction is possible, namely, Fe$^{3+}$-O-Fe$^{5+}$, Fe$^{3+}$-O-Mn$^{4+}$, Fe$^{5+}$-O-Mn$^{4+}$ and Mn$^{4+}$-O-Mn$^{4+}$ (the values of the exchange parameters are provided in Table-S2).
-The structure of the compound in Fig.~\ref{femnd} suggests that the Fe$-$O$-$Fe and Mn$-$O$-$Mn are crystallographic YZ-plane whereas the Fe$-$O$-$Mn bonds are along X-axis.
-Because of strong onsite coulomb repulsion, hopping to the $Fe_1$ electronic level is unlikely from neighboring atoms.
-While the coulomb interaction on Fe$_2$ atom is weaker as it has almost empty $d_{yz}\uparrow$ level.
-Therefore, the hopping from p$_y$ or p$_z$ level of oxygen can give ferromagnetic coupling with Fe$_1$.
-Moreover, the $d_{x^2-y^2}$ orbitals at Mn$_2$ are half filled similar to Fe$_1$, which creates an antiferromagnetic super-exchange ordering as depicted by Goodenough and Kanamori \cite{7,8,9}.
-For Fe$_2$, the d$_{x^2-y^2}$ orbital is completely occupied but in Mn$_1$ there is a partial vacancy at e$_{g}$ level.
-This leads to a very weak ferromagnetic interaction.
-For the t$_{2g}$ orbitals at the Mn sites, which are half-filled, and therefore shows a strong antiferromagnetic exchange interaction.
-The super-exchange interaction is strongest when TM$-$O$-$TM bond angle is 180$^\circ$.
-But here the TM$-$O$-$TM bond angle is far from the ideal value which causes different type of interaction and creates non-collinear magnetic structure.
-The non-collinear magnetic moments for each transition metal ion is given in Table-S3.
+Among different TM ions in CFMO, only four indirect exchange interactions are possible through the intermediate non-magnetic oxygen atom, namely, Fe$^{3+}$-O-Fe$^{5+}$, Fe$^{3+}$-O-Mn$^{4+}$, Fe$^{5+}$-O-Mn$^{4+}$ and Mn$^{4+}$-O-Mn$^{4+}$ (see Table S3 of SM~[\cite{supp}] for calculated exchange parameters).
+It is evident from Fig.~\ref{femnd} that the Fe$-$O$-$Fe and Mn$-$O$-$Mn lie on crystallographic (011)-plane whereas the Fe$-$O$-$Mn bonds are along (100).
+Because of strong onsite coulomb repulsion, hopping to the Fe$_1$ electronic level is unlikely from neighboring atoms.
+While the coulomb interaction on Fe$_2$ atom is weaker as it has almost empty $d_{yz}^{\uparrow}$.
+Therefore, the hopping from p$_y$ or p$_z$ level of oxygen can give FM coupling with Fe$_1$.
+The half-filling of $d_{x^2-y^2}$ orbitals at Mn$_2$, similar to Fe$_1$, creates an SE mediated AFM ordering as depicted by Goodenough and Kanamori \cite{Mizokawa2000,Bersuker2006,Heitler1927}.
+On the other hand, the d$_{x^2-y^2}$ orbitals at Fe$_2$ are fully occupied while e$_{g}$ in Mn$_1$ show partial filling that results in a very weak FM interaction.
+However, half-filled t$_{2g}$ orbitals in Mn leads to a stronger AFM interaction.
+In general, the SE interactions are stronger when TM$-$O$-$TM bond angles are 180$^\circ$.
+But because of the deviation in the present case, different types of interaction arise which creates a non-collinear magnetic structure (corresponding moments at each TM ion are given in Table S4 of SM\cite{supp}).